EnzioKam/julia-cs2030/immutability.md

 const ORIGIN = Point()
 ```

-The issue with this is that we replace the default constructor of `Point` with an inner constructor.
+The issue with this is that we cannot replace the default constructor of `Point` with an inner constructor.
-This means that we can still have statements that create Points from arbitrary coordinates.
+This means that we can still have statements that create Points from arbitrary coordinates, since Julia
+does not have access modifiers unlike Java.

 An alternative (and maybe better?) way to do this is to define a wrapper type to handle different
 initialisations of the underlying data.
 However, this will only work as part of a package, where